tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 An optional parameter tdur specifies the thread clock duration of complete events in microseconds.
 ```

-In order to accurately measure how long the user interaction has taken we need to look at the trace file and identify the browser rendering events.
+In order to accurately measure how long the user interaction has taken we need to analyze the trace file and identify the browser rendering events.
 [This article](https://developers.google.com/web/fundamentals/performance/rendering) by Paul Irish explains the browser's rendering process as the "Pixel Pipeline."

 - User Interaction Event (often JavaScript or CSS Animations)
 - Style